JosefNemec/PlayniteDocs/docs/manual/library/games/removingGames.md

 2. Press the `Start` button to open the game menu
 3. Select ✖️ `Remove`

-> [!NOTE]
+> [!WARNING]
-> Uninstalling library plugins does not remove their imported games!
+> Uninstalling a library plugin does not remove its games.
+For more information, refer to [here](faq.md#i-uninstalled-a-library-plugin-but-its-games-are-still-there-why).
->
-> If you wish to remove the games from a certain library, you need to remove them using the methods mentioned here.
->
-> An easy way to remove them is by filtering by `Source` or `Library` in the Filter Panel and selecting all games with `Ctrl+A`.

 ### Import exclusion list
 When removing game(s) imported by library plugins that import games from third party services you'll be asked if you wish to add the games to Playnite's "Exclusion list".
 If you accept, this will make Playnite ignore these games in future library updates and prevent them from being imported to your library.